erroronline1/caro/readme.md

 For technical details see [prerequisites](#prerequisites).

 ### What it is not
 Beside a few architectural decisions the app is not a preset quality management system.
 You're still in control of your contents.
 Define your processes, documents and responsibilities for yourself.
-The application is solely supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues. *Permissions showed within the below flowcharts resemble the non-binding recommended default setting.*
+The application is solely supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues. *Permissions showed within the below flowcharts resemble the non-binding recommended default settings.*

 The application does not replace an ERP system.
 Procurement data is solely accessible within the application based on its own database.
 This is a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
 The products database is supposed to be populated with vendors pricelists and sanitized from any unimportant data on a regular basis.